 While the hail was as sharp as a knife.

-Carter and Joe tackled a big subject in their personification poem about the planet.
+Carter and Joe tackled a big subject in their personification poem Planet Space.

 The black hole awoke,

 He stretched his mouth with a mighty roar,